 - IR-4 visas are issued to children for whom a full and final adoption will be completed in the United States.
 This classification is used when a foreign country only permits prospective adoptive parents to obtain guardianship of a child, rather than allowing a full and final adoption; and/or the prospective adoptive parent(s) have not seen and observed the child prior to the adoption process.
 Orphans admitted to the United States on IR-4 visas become lawful permanent residents and are automatically processed to receive an Alien Registration Card ("green card").
 See our web page on the Child Citizenship Act for more information.

-For more information on immigration Process for Orphan Adoption from a Non-Hague Convention Country , please visit the following links:
+For more detailed information on immigration Process for Orphan Adoption from a Non-Hague Convention Country, please visit on one of the following relevant links: